 The Faculty Senate has established a University Research Enhancement Committee, composed of one tenured or tenure-track faculty member from each academic college.
 Committee members are appointed by the Senate on the basis of their research experience and good judgment, to serve staggered three-year terms.
 The committee works closely with the Office of Sponsored Programs, which is responsible for distributing materials and receiving applications.
 Deadlines and additional information are available on the Research Enhancement Program website.

 College Research Enhancement Committees

-A representative of the Office of Sponsored Programs serves as an ex officio member of the University Research Committee to provide procedural guidelines and information as requested by the committee.
-Final determination and apportionment of funds is made by the Senate, upon the recommendation of the University Research Committee, and notification of the results comes from the Office of Sponsored Programs.
+A representative of the Office of Research and Federal Relations serves as an ex officio member of the University Research Enhancement Committee to provide procedural guidelines and information as requested by the committee.
+Final determination and apportionment of funds is made by the Senate, upon the recommendation of the University Research Enhancement Committee, and notification of the results comes from the Office of Research and Federal Relations.